TerryXhx/CS263-Project/README.md

 ## Compilation Order

-Please compile the project in the following order:
+Please compile the files in the following order:

 1. Zsum.v
 2. Matrix.v